Loopring/protocols/packages/loopring_v3/DESIGN.md

 Without data-availability, we are only limited by the number of constraints in a single block.

 The gas limit in an Ethereum block is 10,000,000 gas.
-An Ethereum block is generated every ~15 seconds.
+An Ethereum block is generated every ~13 seconds (this is the case since the Muir Glacier HF).

 ### On-chain Data-availability Limit